MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 ## Software update process
 <a name="updateprocess"> </a>

-The process that deploys updates in a SharePoint Server 2016 environment is a two-phase process: patching and build-to-build upgrade.
+The process that deploys updates in a SharePoint Server 2016, 2019, and Subscription Edition environment is a two-phase process: patching and build-to-build upgrade.

 Each phase has specific steps and results.
 It is possible to postpone the build-to-build upgrade phase.